Agentic AI and Search Agents

 - This feels counter‑intuitive compared to the usual “bigger training = better model” assumption, but the paper makes a reasonable case.

-- Technical settings report scores over 94 %, which sounds great, but the paper honestly notes that this performance does not always transfer to messier real‑world environments.
+Note: Although the scores are impressive, the paper honestly notes that this performance does not always transfer to messier real‑world environments.

 Operations